 Company Announcements Evaluation

-All press releases related to the change in the company's assets;
+- All press releases related to the personnel change in the company’s key management positions;

 To conduct your management assessment further, I have created the following articles: